haskellfoundation/error-message-index/message-index/messages/GHC-09646/snd/index.md

 title: Using tuple section in pattern
 ---

 When pattern matching, tuple sections are not allowed as patterns to be matched against.
-In the example below, we can fix this by adding the wildcard _ to match on the first element of the pair.
+In the example below, one of the components of a tuple pattern was forgotten.
+We can fix this by adding the wildcard _ to match on the first element of the pair.

 #  Error Message